-Prerequisite: PI 220.

-- Pl 325 Philosophy of Art 5 credits

-Philosophical reflection on the nature of art

-and its reality; beauty as a transcendental property of being and its relationship to art and the

-artist.
+A philosophical analysis of the underlying meaning and causes of the social and political phenomenon of revolution with emphasis on ideological revolutionary developments since the 17th century.
 Prerequisite: Pl 220.

-- Pl 330 Philosophy of Education 5 credits

-Study of the nature of education, its significance

-for man and for society with emphasis on the

-several philosophies of education that have

-been influential in the American schools.
-Prerequisite: Pl 220.

-- Pl 335 The Philosophy of History 5 credits

-Consideration of the aim and scope of history, the meaning of the historical event, the nature of historical explanation and the criterion for historical truth from the points of view of leading representatives of both the speculative and analytical schools.
-Prerequisite: Pl 220.

-- Pl 340 Plato 5 credits

-Selected readings from Plato's "Dialogues."
-Prerequisite: Pl 220.

-- PI 350 Aristotle 5 credits

-Selected readings from the writings of Aristotle.
+- Pl 339 Philosophy of Racial Conflict 5 credits A critical examination of the philosophical presuppositions of the historical phenomenon of racial conflict viewed as a derivative of cultural alienation.
+Prerequisite: Pl 220. - Pl 340 Plato 5 credits Selected readings from Plato's "Dialogues."
+Prerequisite: Pl 220. - PI 350 Aristotle 5 credits Selected readings from the writings of Aristotle.
+Prerequisite: PI 220. - PI 385 Epicureans, Stoics and Skeptics 5 credits Survey of post-Aristotelian and pre-Plotinian philosophy, with stress on the writings of the Epicureans, Stoics and Skeptics.
+Prerequisite: Pl 220. - PI 390 Plotinus 5 credits Selected readings from Plotinus' "Enneads."
+Prerequisite: PI 220. - PI 400 St. Augustine 5 credits Readings from the important writings of St. Augustine, such as "The Confessions," "City of God."
+Prerequisite: PI 220. - PI 410 Early Medieval Philosophy 5 credits Philosophy of the early medieval period from Augustine to Aquinas, including Scotus Erigena, the Arab and Jewish philosophers, Abelard, John of Salisbury, Roger Bacon, Anselm, Albert the Great and Bonaventure.
+Prerequisite: PI 220. - PI 420 St. Thomas Aquinas 5 credits Selected readings from the writings of St. Thomas Aquinas.
 Prerequisite: PI 220.

-- PI 385 Epicureans, Stoics and Skeptics 5 credits

-Survey of post-Aristotelian and pre-Plotinian philosophy, with stress on the writings of the Epicureans, Stoics and Skeptics.
-Prerequisite: PI 220.

-- PI 390 Plotinus 5 credits

-Selected readings from Plotinus' "Enneads."

-Prerequisite: PI 220.

-- PI 400 St. Augustine 5 credits

-Readings from the important writings of St.

-Augustine, such as "The Confessions," "City of God."
-Prerequisite: PI 220.

-- Pl 410 Early Medieval Philosophy 5 credits

-Philosophy of the early medieval period from

-Augustine to Aquinas, including Scotus Erigena,

-the Arab and Jewish philosophers, Abelard,

-John of Salisbury, Roger Bacon, Anselm, Albert

-the Great and Bonaventure.
+P1 440 Survey of readings from important Renaissance philosophers and Humanists such as Nicholas of Cusa, Machiavelli, Erasmus, Thomas More, Ficino, Pomponazzi, Bruno.
 Prerequisite: Pl 220.

-- PI 420 St. Thomas Aquinas 5 credits

-Selected readings from the writings of St. Thomas

-Aquinas.
-Prerequisite: Pt 220.

-philosophers and Humanists such as Nicholas of Cusa, Machiavelli, Erasmus, Thomas More, Prerequisite: Pl 220.
-Ficino, Pomponazzi, Bruno.
+PI 450 Descartes 5 credits Consideration of his principal writings, discussion of clear and distinct ideas, the methodic doubt, the existence and attributes of God, the nature of the material world, the mind-body problem.
 Prerequisite: Pl 220.
-PI 483 Heidegger 5 credits PI 450 Descartes 5 credits Consideration of his principal writings, discussion Investigation of his theory of being and its relation to man and to time, especially as seen in "Being and Time" and "The Introduction to of clear and distinct ideas, the methodic doubt, the existence and attributes of God, the nature Metaphysics."
-Prerequisites: Pl 220, 460 and 465. of the material world, the mind-body problem.
-Prerequisite: PI 220.
-PI 484 Merleau-Ponty 5 credits PI 455 British Empiricism of the Seventeenth Century 5 credits His philosophy as set forth in "The Phenomenology of Perception" and "The Structure of Behavior."
+PI 455 British Empiricism of the Seventeenth Century 5 credits Study of British Empiricism with special em- phasis on Locke, Berkeley and Hume.
+Pre- requisite: Pl 220.
+PI 456 17th Century Rationalism 5 credits Philosophical systems of Spinoza and Leibnitz.
+Prerequisite: Pl 220. • PI 460 Kant 5 credits Seminar in "The Critique of Pure Reason" with a brief supplementary discussion of the moral rationalism of Emmanuel Kant.
 Prerequisite: Pl 220.
-Study of British Empiricism with special emphasis on Locke, Berkeley and Hume.
+PI 465 Hegel 5 credits Philosophy of Hegel with emphasis on "The Phenomenology of Spirit" and "The Philosophy of History."
 Prerequisite: Pl 220.
-PI 485 Paul Ricoeur - Philosophy of Will 5 credits Introduction into Ricoeur's methodology and phenomenology of will, especially as contained PI 456 17th Century Rationalism 5 credits Philosophical systems of Spinoza and Leibnitz. in his "Freedom and Nature."
+PI 467 Philosophy of Communism 5 credits Investigation of selected writings from such framers of the philosophy of communism as Marx, Engels, Feuerbach and Lenin.
 Prerequisite: Pl 220.
-Prerequisite: Pl 220.
-PI 487 Contemporary Atheism 5 credits Selected readings from Feuerbach and Nietzsche PI 460 Kant 5 credits Seminar in "The Critique of Pure Reason" with a brief supplementary discussion of the moral and from such existentialists as Sartre and Camus.
-Prerequisite: PI 220. rationalism of Emmanuel Kant.
-Prerequisite: Pl 220.
-PI 488 Early Existentialism 5 credits Philosophies of Kierkegaard, Nietzsche and PI 465 Hegel 5 credits Dostoevsky, with emphasis on their existentialist trends.
-Prerequisite: Pl 220.
-Philosophy of Hegel with emphasis on "The Phenomenology of Spirit" and "The Philosophy DI 400 of History."
-Prerequisite: Pl 220.
-PI 489 Existentialism 5 credits Selected readings from contemporary existen- PI 467 Philosophy of Communism 5 credits Investigation of selected writings from such framers of the philosophy of communism as tialist figures including Sartre, Heidegger, de Beauvoir, Camus, Jaspers, Marcel and Tillich.
-Prerequisite: Pl 220.
-Marx, Engels, Feuerbach and Lenin.
-Prerequisite: Pl 220.
-PI 490 Jean-Paul Sartre 5 credits Analysis of Sartre's phenomenological ontology of "Being and Nothingness" and its contribution PI 468 Marx 5 credits Introduction to the dialectical materialism of Karl Marx through a study of "Economic and to existential phenomenology.
-Prerequisite: Pl 220.
-Philosophical Manuscripts," "Das Kapital," and "The Communist Manifesto;" historical background and philosophical origins of Marxism; Prerequisite: Pl 220.
-PI 493 Contemporary Ethical Theory 5 credits Selected readings from contemporary moral philosophers such as Hare, Stevenson and Fletcher.
-Prerequisite: Pl 220.
-PI 470 Philosophy of Society Consideration of the social nature of man, purpose of society, social groups, the common PI 494 Contemporary Social Ethics 5 credits Moral problems facing urbanized man in his contemporary setting.
-Prerequisite: Pl 220. good, subsidiarity, pluralism and authority.
+PI 468 Marx 5 credits Introduction to the dialectical materialism of Karl Marx through a study of "Economic and Philosophical Manuscripts," "Das Kapital," and "The Communist Manifesto;" historical back- ground and philosophical origins of Marxism; Prerequisite: Pl 220.
+PI 470 Philosophy of Society 5 credits Consideration of the social nature of man, purpose of society, social groups, the common good, subsidiarity, pluralism and authority.
 Pre- requisite: Pl 220.
-PI 495 Value Theory 5 credits PI 475 Linguistic Analysis 5 credits Representative readings from among Wittgen- Survey and critique of various theories of value, including representatives of naturalism, utilitarianism, analysis, existentialism, formalism, mor- stein, Ayer, Ryle, Austin, Strawson, Hampshire, Hare.
-Prerequisite: Pl 220. al sense.
+PI 475 Linguistic Analysis 5 credits Representative readings from among Wittgen- stein, Ayer, Ryle, Austin, Strawson, Hampshire, Hare.
 Prerequisite: PI 220.
-PI 478 Process Philosophy 5 credits PI 496 Thesis 5 credits Original philosophical investigation under the Selected readings from philosophers of process such as Bergson, Dewey, Whitehead and Teilhard de Chardin.
-Prerequisite: Pl 220. direction of a faculty member appointed by the chairman of the department.
+PI 478 Process Philosophy 5 credits Selected readings from philosophers of process such as Bergson, Dewey, Whitehead and Teilhard de Chardin.
 Prerequisite: Pl 220.
-DI 400 PI 497 Special Topics in Philosophy 5 credits PI 480 American Philosophy Survey of American philosophy with readings from Peirce, James, Royce, Dewey, Santayana PI 498 PI 499 Special Topics in Philosophy 5 credits Special Topics in Philosophy 5 credits Prerequisite: Pl 220.
+PI 480 American Philosophy 5 credits Survey of American philosophy with readings from Peirce, James, Royce, Dewey, Santayana and Whitehead.
+Prerequisite: PI 220.
+PI 482 Husserl 5 credits Study of his phenomenology from representative readings from the "Ideen," "Cartesian Meditations" and "Formal and Transcendental Logic."
+Prerequisite: Pl 220.